apache/nuttx/libxx/README.txt

 libxx/README.txt
 ^^^^^^^^^^^^^^^^

 This directory contains a fragmentary C++ library that will allow to build only the simplest of C++ applications.
 In the deeply embedded world, that is probably all that is necessary.
 If you have a need for more extensive C++ support, the following libraries are recommended:

  - libstdc++  (part of GCC)
  - STLport    http://www.stlport.org/
  - uClibc++   http://cxx.uclibc.org/
  - uSTL       http://ustl.sourceforge.net/

-There is a version of uClibc++ that is customized for NuttX that can be found here:  misc/uClibc++.
-See misc/uClibc++ for installation instructions.
+There is a version of uClibc++ that has been customized for use with NuttX.
+That version that can be found in the NuttX uClibc++ GIT repository.
+Refer to the top-level uClibc++ README.txt file for installation instructions.

 At present, only the following are supported here: